Top 10 reasons to visit Singapore

 1. Gardens by the Bay at night

 Gardens by the Bay when the light is out is pretty nice.
 The structure is impressive and the nature is beautiful.
-Yet Gardens by the Bay at night is a whole other spectacle.
+Yet Gardens by the Bay at night is a whole other spectacle, worth seeing even if you only have 2 days in Singapore.
 The Super Tree light show is spectacular.
 One tip is to get there just before sunset and get a seat underneath one of the Super Trees as the best place to watch the show is to lie down and look up.
 Pretty trippy with the lights exploding with sound.

 2. Haw Par Villa to visit Singapore’s weird side